-This week my daughter Amariah turns one!
-Her newborn days are far behind her, and I look at the speedy passing of time and am trying not to blink.
+This week my daughter Amariah celebrates another birthday!
+Her baby days are far behind her, and I look at the speedy passing of time and am trying not to blink.

 She’ll be a young lady before I know it.

 It’s a joyful thought and a weighty realization that I’m responsible for her understanding of the world.
 There are so many things I want to teach her, but God’s Word trumps them all.
 Starting even now, biblical lessons on Jesus and womanhood can take root.

 Year by year I will impart to her the complete and soul-satisfying identity to be had in Christ.
 Through life experiences, homeschooling, and my motherly example, I desire to lovingly disciple her even in the most difficult moments.
 I look forward to little mother-daughter dates, explaining to her the ways of the Lord.

 This world is darkening, with temptations and rebellions amplifying as man invents evil and strays farther from God.
 It is my earnest hope, then, to lead her in the light of Christ—to see that God’s wisdom, design, and salvation surpass everything else.